 Boolean operators can be grouped with parentheses:

 (cat OR feline) AND (dog OR canine)

 Note: Most search engines do not require that Boolean operators be written in capital letters.
-However, a few do.
+However, Quick Find and a few others do.
 If in doubt, capitalize.

 Truncation is used to retrieve items having various forms of words.
 It is especially useful for finding singular and plural forms of nouns.

-In most database search engines, the truncation symbol is the asterisk ( * ).
+In most database search engines, and in Quick Find, the truncation symbol is the asterisk ( * ).

 randomi* This retrieves items that have randomize, randomized, randomization, randomise, randomisability, etc.

 Phrases are sequences of words that appear together in the order specified.
-Use double quotation marks to indicate phrases.
+Use quotation marks ( " . . . " ) to indicate phrases.